 Rep. Dexter Introduces Bill to Require FDA Registration for All Dietary Supplements

-The Dietary Supplement Listing Act of 2026 is currently in the early stages of the legislative process.
-It was recently introduced in the House and referred to the Committee on Energy and Commerce for review.
-There are no upcoming votes scheduled at this time.
+The Dietary Supplement Listing Act of 2026 is in the early stages of the legislative process.
+It was sent to the House Committee on Energy and Commerce on April 19, 2026, and the committee must review it before it can move forward.
+Since no further action has occurred since that date, the bill is not actively moving.

 Most bills introduced in the House never make it to a final vote, and the supplement industry often fights against new registration rules.